-OK-how to help ensure that minors, through the people entrusted with their care, have access to the life insurance proceeds intended for them?
+OK-how to help ensure that minors, through the people entrusted with their care, have access to the Life insurance proceeds intended for them?

 A solution: The Uniform Transfers to Minors Act

 The Uniform Transfers to Minors Act (UTMA) is the easiest way parents can ensure their children receive proceeds from a life insurance policy (or other assets, such as mutual funds, stocks, bonds etc).
-Under UTMA, an adult sets up an account for a minor at a life insurance company, bank or other financial institution.
-A custodian, named by the parents, controls and manages the assets for a minor until the minor reaches the age of majority as defined under the UTMA statute for that particular state (usually between 18 and 21) At that time, the assets are turned over to the adult child, who can use the assets in any way he or she chooses.
+Under UTMA, an adult sets up an account for a minor at a life insurance company, bank, or other financial institution.
+A custodian, named by the parents, controls and manages the assets for a minor until the minor reaches the age of maturity as defined under the UTMA statute for that particular state (usually between 18 and 21) At that time, the assets are turned over to the adult child, who can use the assets in any way he or she chooses.
 Currently, UTMA is in effect in all but two states: South Carolina and Vermont.

 Another solution: Establish a trust

 A trust is a more detailed arrangement than a UTMA designation, and provides increased control over how assets can be used.
-For example, a trust can be established to receive and manage the life insurance proceeds on behalf of minor children or adult family members with special needs.
-In this situation, the trust is designated the beneficiary of the life insurance proceeds.
+For example, a trust can be established to receive and manage the Life insurance proceeds on behalf of minor children or adult family members with special needs.
+In this situation, the trust is the designated beneficiary of the Life insurance proceeds.

 Here’s the advantage: You (the insured) establish the trust, select the trustee, and establish the terms under which assets can be used and distributed from the trust.

-In this way, the life insurance proceeds can be used precisely how you intend to take care of the people you love.
+In this way, the Life insurance proceeds can be used precisely how you intend to take care of the people you love.
 This often works in the best interests of minor children and other dependents.